btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 ## 🌍 Improved Translation System and New Language Packs

+BTCPay Server speaks more languages than ever, and 2.4.0 makes managing them far simpler.

+A redesigned Translations page - The Translations page has been rebuilt so you can see every supported language at a glance and install a language pack with one click.
+Each language also shows its maintainer, making it clear who keeps it accurate.

+Languages can now have a dedicated maintainer.
+Contributors can claim a language directly in the translator repository, giving the community a clear, low-barrier way to keep BTCPay Server accurate in their own language.
+Several languages already have maintainers, including French, Spanish, Portuguese (Brazil) & Serbian.

+Language packs are now distributed through a manifest that BTCPay Server reads directly, so packs stay in sync as new strings are added across the app.
+For 2.4.0, every existing language pack was reviewed and refreshed against the current strings.

+If you can help with a language we do not cover yet, or want to improve an existing one, contribute at the [translator repository](https://github.com/btcpayserver/btcpayserver-translator/issues).

 ## 🔍 Wallet Transaction Search and Filters

 Wallet histories can grow quickly, especially for busy stores and long-running servers.
 In 2.4.0, wallet transactions get search and date filtering improvements that bring the wallet view closer to the experience already available in invoices and payment requests.